brothman01/TV-Assistant/README.md

 # TV Assistant
 ### By Ben Rothman

 *I wrote this program for fun in college.
-It does not work anymore but it was fun.*
+It does not work anymore but it was fun to use back then.*

 ## 1. What is the Show Assistant